Farmhouse Lighting and Décor

 In the kitchen, the heart of the home, exposed shelves, glass front cabinet doors, white subway tile backsplashes, and apron-front sinks provide the straightforward aesthetic embraced by the farmhouse style.
 Cabinets painted white help kitchens feel bright and spacious, while darker colors demonstrate a sophisticated character.
 Larger kitchens and open floor plans have islands for extra prep space and a place to gather at parties.
 Vintage and industrial accents facilitate the farmhouse concept.

 Farmhouse dining rooms are either formal or casual, but almost all spaces use large wood tables, usually showing off the wood’s natural finish, enriched with stain, as their centerpiece.
 Many spaces mix bench seating with chairs and other antique furniture—like china cabinets, sideboards, and hutches—to further establish the room’s traditional farmhouse aesthetic.
-Sheer curtains let plenty of natural light flow through the room for warm, inviting setting.
+Sheer curtains let plenty of natural light flow through the room for a warm, inviting setting.

 Valuing comfort above all, bedrooms are among the coziest rooms in the entire house.
 Beds are replete with throw pillows and blankets, creating a welcoming retreat separate from the rest of the home.
 An ideal location for D.I.Y. projects, walls are covered with custom-made art and old doors are repurposed as headboards.
 Other headboards are crafted from distressed or reclaimed wood, exuding a rustic charm.
 Large master suites incorporate seating areas and oversized wardrobes.